ggonnella/gfapy/doc/tutorial/positional_fields.rst

 The position fields of GFA2 E lines (``beg1, beg2, end1, end2``) and F
 lines (``s_beg, s_end, f_beg, f_end``) contain a dollar string as suffix
 if the position is equal to the segment length.
-For more information, see the Positions chapter.
+For more information, see the :ref:`positions` chapter.

 Alignments
 ^^^^^^^^^^

 Alignments are always optional, ie they can be placeholders.
 If they are specified they are CIGAR alignments or, only in GFA2, trace alignments.
-For more details, see the Alignments chapter.
+For more details, see the :ref:`alignments` chapter.

 GFA1 datatypes
 ^^^^^^^^^^^^^^